-The goal of the project “Everything passes, except the past” is to build a network for dealing with colonial objects in European countries.
-Experts from Belgium, Spain, France and Portugal link their previously isolated discourses on the handling of colonial objects and deal with the subject from an artistic point of view.
+The goal of the project “Everything Passes, except the Past” is to build a network for dealing with colonial objects in European countries.
+Experts from Belgium, Spain, France, Portugal and Italy link their previously isolated discourses on the handling of colonial objects and deal with the subject from an artistic point of view.

 The project’s title is taken from the book with the same name by Luc Huyse.
 The Belgian sociologist describes how people, from Afghanistan to Zimbabwe, come to terms with pain caused by occupation and colonization that refuses to pass.
 The collective reprossessing of the past is the crux of this project that proves what appears to have passed, does not fade away.
 To honestly look at the colonial history and its effects on the present means that we have to leave safe ground in order to redefine and rethink power structures we are imposing and reproducing ourselves.